-The Director of Audits is an integral member of an experienced, creative, collaborative and effective senior leadership team, who is an expert in their areas of responsibility.
+The Director of Audits is an integral member of an experienced, creative, collaborative and effective senior leadership team.
+As a member of the leadership team the Director plays an enterprise wide leadership role that supports a healthy and innovative organization.